hamaluik/hermes/README.md

 ## Overview

 Hermes is a cross-platform desktop application built with Tauri and Svelte that provides a comprehensive interface for working with HL7 v2.x messages.
-It's designed specifically for development and testing, offering both visual form-based editing and raw message manipulation capabilities.
+It's designed specifically for HL7 system development and testing, offering both visual form-based editing and raw message manipulation capabilities.

 The application bridges the gap between manual HL7 message creation and automated testing, providing:
 - **Visual message editing** through segment tabs with field validation